vaibhavbajaj-tamu/EventNXT-606/README.md

 ## Setup

-### Email
+### Credentials

-Get a SendGrid API key or use a free mail service.
 Create/modify the credential files using

 `rails credentials:edit --environment <ENVIRONMENT>`

 following the format in `config/credentials.yml` and create/edit the `.env` file following the format in `.env.template`.
+Alternatively, if you have the PGP key, decrypt `master.key.gpg` in the `config` folder.
+Then copy over the credentials from running `rails credentials:edit` to the credentials for the production environment using `rails credentials:edit --environment production`.

+### Email

+Get a SendGrid API key or use a free mail service.
 The default mail service defaults to `EMAIL_DOMAIN`, but can be changed to use `SENDGRID_DOMAIN` by setting `USE_SENDGRID=1` in the `.env` file.
+Also, edit the rails credentials with credentials for a default email and SendGrid.

 ### Docker